 Trump Administration Suspends Subsidies – Will Insurers Balk?

-sad man looking at his wallet with money flying away due to high health coverage costs
+sad man looking at his wallet with money flying away from healthcare payments

 On July 08, 2018 the Trump administration announced it would temporarily suspend a program that helps health insurers in the individual market cover the costs of high-risk enrollees, injecting further uncertainty into the health insurance markets, one that could lead to higher premiums and fewer insurers offering coverage.